rekharajct/Quanitifying-attention-flow/README.md

 <!-- ABOUT THE PROJECT -->
 ## Description

-This directory contains the implementation of the paper Quantifying Attention Flow in Transformers by Samira Abnanar and Willem Zuidema
+This directory contains the Pytorch implementation of the paper Quantifying Attention Flow in Transformers by Samira Abnanar and Willem Zuidema.
+We have used the repository https://github.com/samiraabnar/attention_flow

 ## To train the verb-number classifier